 to be arranged.
 Such an examination can be organised and held before the visit of the

-Prospective adoptive parents or during the 5-day stay allocated to meeting the child.
+Prospective adoptive parents or during the 5-day stay allocated to meeting the child. - Consecutively, candidate-adopters must meet all legal requisites as provided for in the

 Maltese Laws, namely: